Year-End Tax Planning for Unexpected Gains

 Dear Clients & Friends,

-We’ve had our first snowfall of the year here in Illinois this week, the air is crisp and it’s beginning to feel a lot like the Holiday season.
+Fall is officially underway as the air gets cooler and the trees change into their stunning orange, yellow and red leaves.
+Not only that, but the holidays are around the corner with Thanksgiving only a week away!
 Before we get too caught up in family time, it’s a good idea to take some time to take care of a few chores that are less fun but just won’t wait – like tax planning.